 One of the most popular ways to integrate Twitter is to embed a live Twitter feed into your website.

 Usually, embedded Twitter feeds contain tweets from your own user account, like the example below where we showed the latest tweets from our Smash Balloon account on Twitter.

-You can add a relevant Twitter feed to your website to boost your audience reach as well.
+Also, did you know that you can add a relevant Twitter feed to your website to boost your audience reach as well?

-Plus, embedded Twitter feeds contain a follow button to encourage your website visitors to subscribe to your tweets.
-Right on your website.
+Plus, embedded social media feeds can feature a “follow button” to encourage your website visitors to subscribe to your tweets by being your Twitter followers.

-To embed a live Twitter feed on your website, the easiest way is to use a trusted WordPress plugin like Custom Twitter Feeds Pro.
+To embed a live Twitter feed on your website, the easiest way is to use a trusted WordPress plugin like Twitter Feed Pro.

-Using this newbie-friendly plugin, we embedded and customized WPBeginner’s live Twitter feed on WordPress in under 5 minutes!
+Using this newbie-friendly Twitter feed plugin, we embedded and customized WPBeginner’s live Twitter feed on WordPress in under 5 minutes!

 Want to try this for your own website?
-Sure, you can!
-Just take a look at this tutorial on how to embed a Twitter feed on WordPress in just 5 easy steps today.
+Take a look at this tutorial on how to embed a Twitter feed on WordPress in just 5 easy steps today.